opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Animation
 ~~~~~~~~~
-The particle animation follows the source node content, but you can decide how that content is used, especially in case the particles effect is longer than the column content.
-The following options are available.
+The particle animation follows the source node content, but you can decide how that content is used, especially in case the Particles effect is longer than the Texture columns content.
+The following options are available:

-- Hold Frame assigns randomly a frame from the source node content to the generated particle; that frame is kept throughout the life of the particle.
+- **Hold Frame** randomly assigns a frame from the Texture node content to each generated particle; that frame is kept throughout the life of the particle.

-- Random Frame assigns randomly a frame from the source node content to the generated particle, changing it randomly at each frame of the particle lifetime.
+- **Random Frame** randomly assigns a frame from the Texture node content to each generated particle, changing it randomly at each frame of the particle lifetime.

-- Column assigns the first frame from the source node content to the particle when it is generated; the animation cycles following the source node content order throughout the life of the particle.
+- **Column** assigns *the first frame* from the Texture node content to each particle when it is generated; the animation cycles following the Texture node content order throughout the life of the particle.

-- Column - Random Start assigns randomly a frame from the source node content to the particle when it is generated; the animation cycles following the source content order throughout the life of the particle starting from the assigned frame.
+- **Column - Random Start** randomly assigns a frame from the Texture node content to each particle when it is generated; the animation cycles following the Texture content order throughout the life of the particle starting from the assigned frame.

-- Column Swing - Random Start assigns randomly a frame from the source node content to the particle when it is generated; the animation moves from the assigned frame to the last or to the first, then keeps on swinging back and forth along the frames sequence, throughout the life of the particle.
+- **Column Swing - Random Start** randomly assigns a frame from the Texture node content to each particle when it is generated; the animation moves from the assigned frame to the last or to the first, then keeps on swinging back and forth along the frames sequence, throughout the life of the particle.

 .. _defining_particles_birth_parameters: